PERQ: Peripherals

 Various optional OIO boards were produced for the PERQ 1 and 2: 3RCC OIO boards provided a 16-bit parallel PERQlink interface (intended for downloading microcode from another PERQ at boot time) plus Ethernet or a Canon CX laser printer controller.
 Thus, a PERQ 2 could be configured with two Ethernet ports (EIO plus OIO).
 A dot-matrix printer could also be connected to the RS-232 or IEEE-488 ports.
 Other third-party OIO boards were produced to interface to other devices, such as QIC-02 tape drives or video cameras.

 Software

-The PERQ's original p-Code-like instruction set (called Q-Code) was optimized for Pascal (specifically, an extended PERQ Pascal).
+The PERQ's original p-Code-like instruction set, known as Q-Code or Qcode, was optimized for an extended dialect of the Pascal known as PERQ Pascal.
 Q-Code instructions could be executed at a rate of up to 1 million instructions per second.
 This gave rise to the alternative definition of the PERQ name: Pascal Evaluation Real Quick.
 In fact it was generally more efficient to use Pascal than to attempt to create "assembly language" programs directly with Q-Code.